 Setting up the project

-You'll need to install the rescript-notifications npm package and add it to your bsconfig.json in the usual way.
+You'll need to install the rescript-notifications npm package and add it to your rescript.json bs-dependencies in the usual way.

-I'm also using a local clone of bs-webapi, although of course you can always just write your own bindings for DOM manipulation.
+I'm also using rescript-webapi, although of course you can always just write your own bindings for DOM manipulation.

 Lastly, I just want to flag that I'm using two open statements like so: